 It is recommended to send an email at least once a month, but use this as a rough guide.
 Research shows that marketers actually send email marketing campaigns weekly or even several times a week.

 So figure out a frequency that works best for you and your customers.
-Adapt your schedule to the stage of the customer journey map that your customer is on.
+Adapt your schedule to the email marketing journey map stage that your customer is on.
 And remember that send frequency is likely to ramp up around promotional periods like Black Friday or Valentine’s Day, so plan ahead.

 Using Misleading Subject Lines